NicoGrassetto/citronetto/README.md

 - **Full-Scale Moderation System**
 Punish cheaters, audit-log, welcome message, and so much more using our full-scale moderation system.

 ## ❓ Tutorials
 ------------
 A command list and general documentation for StudyLion may be found using the `!help` command, and documentation for a specific command, e.g. `config`, may be found with `!help config`.
-Make sure to check the [full documentation](https://www.notion.so/izabellakis/StudyLion-Bot-Tutorials-f493268fcd12436c9674afef2e151707 "StudyLion Tutorial") to stay updated.
+Make sure to check the [full documentation](https://www.notion.so/izabellakis/StudyLion-Bot-Tutorials-f493268fcd12436c9674afef2e151707 "StudyLion Tutorial") to stay updated.--->